pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/karabiner-elements.md

--   ⚡️ Improvements
+-   🐛 Bug Fixes
-    -   Improve NotificationWindow multiple screens handling.
+    -   Fixed an issue that NotificationWindow cause high CPU usage in some environments.